andrewwyatt/homelab/README.md

 #### automate_token

 This defines the automate token used to authenticate Chef clients and server to an Automate instance.

+#### openvpn_passwd

+This defines the openvpn service account password for LDAP authentication to JumpCloud.

+#### samba_passwd

+This defines the samba service account password for LDAP authentication to JumpCloud.

 ### Credentials / {PROVISIONER\_USER}